-Fig. 3 Redesigned ITESCM Model
+Fig. 4 Redesigned ITESCM Model

-University Culture (UC): The concept of organizational culture would be applicable for the universities by the name of University Culture.
+University Culture.
 However, the type of the university culture will fully depends on the university management or administrator.
 In fact, university culture is the personality of the university [9], [15].

 Facilities (FA): Universities offer a wide range of modern facilities to their students.
 These include state of the art lecture halls, libraries, laboratories and IT services to ensure that students are provided with an environment in which they can learn, both successfully and comfortably.
 Lecture rooms are principally conducted using state-of-the-art distance learning technology, online education, e-learning via Internet.
 Online databases, e-journal, digital library, etc. represents modern research facilities in the universities [8], [11].